Australia at the Winter Olympics: Early struggles

 With the ice hockey team in mind, there was debate about the trade-off between selection standards and participation after the 1960 Winter Olympics.
 At a 1963 meeting, Kenneth Kennedy complained that the ice hockey team was not given overseas trips to compete because they were not world class, but could never become competitive unless they had experience in international matches.
 Edgar Tanner said "I ask the winter sports whether they really believe they are in world class, or world ranking, in the field of sport and whether they can do Australia credit, or just be there."
 Bill Young, of cycling, disagreed, saying "I thought the first spirit of the Games was to compete", but was overruled by Tanner.

 In contrast to the large 1960 team, the teams in subsequent Olympics were scaled back and were the smallest since 1936.
-The 1964 Winter Olympics were marred by the deaths of Australian skier Ross Milne—who crashed during a practice run—and a British luge competitor.
+The 1964 Winter Olympics were marred by the deaths of Australian skier Ross Milne—who crashed during a practice run.
 Milne had skidded off the course and crashed into a tree.
 Members of the IOC asked the AOF whether Milne was negligently sent to compete despite a lack of experience, which the AOF denied.
 The Australian manager John Wagner blamed the accident on a large group of skiers who had congregated lower down on the course during the practice session, forcing Milne to take evasive action.
 The Australian delegation felt that the training arrangements had not been enacted strictly, making the course unsafe.
 Australia was represented by five skiers—excluding Milne.
 Christine Smith placed in the top 30 in two events, but the remainder placed 40th or lower, although all were in the bottom half of the field.
 Milne's replacement Peter Wenzel placed 68th in both the downhill and giant slalom.

 Motivated in part by a desire to prove that Australians could compete at the highest level, and believing that claims that his brother died due to inexperience was a smokescreen intended to cover-up the poor safety standards, Malcolm Milne represented Australia at the next two Winter Olympics, won a World Cup event and came third in a World Championship.
 In 1968, Milne finished 24th in both the downhill and slalom events, Australia's best result in a skiing event up to that point.
 Ross Martin came 60th in both cross-country events, and Colin Coates came 41st and 49th in his two speed skating events.
 Australia had more officials present than athletes, with five competitors and three administrators.
 This trend continued at the 1972 Olympics in Sapporo, which were attended by five staff and four athletes.
 Milne rose up the rankings to finish 23rd and 24th in the downhill and slalom respectively, as did Coates, who came in the top 30 in three of his four events, including an 18th-place result in the 10,000 m event.
 Milne was considered a medal contender and the team manager felt that but for a near-fall, he would have placed near the medalists.